 Benjamin Court – registered Osteopath Bsc (Hons) Osteopathic Medicine

 Benjamin Court thrives on osteopathy and seeing his patients get better.
-He is a family man with his wife Jo, son Harry and daughter Florence being the most important things in his life.
+He is a family man with his son Harry and daughter Florence being the most important things in his life.

-Benjamin qualified as an osteopath after working in the financial services sector for a number of years – “I realised very early that the pursuit of money was not for me, and that I wanted to do more with my life by helping people get on with theirs.
+Benjamin qualified as an osteopath after working in the financial services sector for a number of years – “I realised very early that the corporate world was not for me, and that I wanted to do more with my life, by helping people get on with theirs.
 Having been treated by osteopaths as a child, osteopathy seemed like the obvious career for me and I’ve not looked back since – I love my work!”

-Benjamin enjoys general practice osteopathy treating patients from day old babies through to the elderly, and for a wide range of different aches, pains and ills.
+Benjamin enjoys general practice and is highly skilled in Cranial Osteopathy, treating patients from day old babies through to the elderly, and for a wide range of different aches, pains and ills.

 Why do I enjoy my work so much?

 "who wouldn’t I ask, I have the luxury of loving my work and looking forward to coming in to the practice everyday.
 The sense of satisfaction I get from seeing a patient return to full health, when before hand they were left frightened and weakened by their illness/pain is worth coming into work for trust me!"

 What am I busy doing when I’m not at work?

 "I have a lovely young family so that pretty much takes up all my time, they grow fast and so time with them is so precious.
 Without the family I love walking my dog and visiting friends (especially over supper)."